Table of Contents

 - Progress to longer durations: As your strength increases, extend your plank hold times.
 Longer planks enhance the calisthenics exercise benefits, particularly in core stability and muscular endurance.

-- Add variations as strength improves: Incorporating plank variations as calisthenics exercises for beginners like side planks or shoulder taps adds intensity.
+- Add variations as strength improves: Incorporating plank variations as calisthenics exercise for beginners like side planks or shoulder taps adds intensity.
 These variations make planks one of the best calisthenics exercises for full-body strength.

 Lunges